-Under the account based method of collection, sale receipts are not used, instead tax is calculated on the value added.
+Under the account-based method of collection, sale receipts are not used, instead, tax is calculated on the value added.
 Value added is calculated as the difference between revenues and allowable purchases.
-Most countries do not use this method of computing and collecting VAT, however, Japan still uses this way for tax collection.

 Another way to categorize VAT collection is to classify it based on the timing of collection.

-Accrual based collection matches the revenue with the time period during which it is earned and matches the cost of raw materials and expenses to the time period during which they were made.
+Accrual-based collection matches the revenue with the period during which it is earned and matches the cost of raw materials and expenses to the time during which they were made.
 This method is extremely complicated as compared to the cash-based collection of VAT.
 However, it also throws substantial light on information about any business.

 VAT Implementation in Various State of India

 Since enforcement of VAT and collection of it comes under the purview of state governments, different states have different VAT rules and implementation guidelines.
 Hence, the procedure for tax implementation, rates of VAT, timelines for VAT payment and VAT return filing, all differ from one state to another.